You may wish to see an introductory page to this section first.

 The archaeological area of Simitthus is not fenced and a vast complex of baths is currently split into two sections by the Jendouba-Tabarka road.
 Based on the size of the remaining walls the baths must have been large, however archaeologists have not found traces of columns of the marble for which Simitthus was famous, which instead can be seen at the baths of Thuburbo Majus.

-Bulla Regia, some ten miles east of Simitthus, retains some of the finest mosaics found in Tunisia.
-Simitthus has less to offer, yet its museum houses an elegant mosaic where fragments of the local red marble were employed.
+Bulla Regia, ten miles east of Simitthus, retains some of the finest mosaics found in Tunisia.
+Simitthus has less to offer, yet its museum houses an elegant mosaic where fragments of the local marble were employed.

 Museum of Chemtou: Roman section: (left) "Athlete of Simitthus" (IInd century AD copy of an original statue by Polykleitos - Greek marble; see another copy found at Delos); (centre) gravestone with names and ages at death and a Late Empire relief; (right) dedicatory inscription to Emperors Valentinan I and Valens (late IVth century) showing the loss of skills even in simple inscriptions